 Many drivers are opting to lease a vehicle instead of purchasing the vehicle.
 There are many advantages to leasing a vehicle, including lower car payments, a new vehicle every few years, a more expensive vehicle, and lower repair costs because the vehicle is under factory warranty during the lease.
 However, what happens if you are in a car accident in a leased vehicle?
 Who is responsible for the damages caused by the accident?
+Your local accident attorney is here to set the record straight.

 The Other Driver Caused the Crash